To date in early addiction recovery, or not to date? That is the question.

 I learned a lot about relationships and recovery from this experience

 Building your foundation for recovery is imperative.
 As I was beginning this relationship with my partner, I had to quickly decide which is more important, him or me.
 As a person in early recovery from addiction, I needed to keep my recovery first and foremost before anything else … including him.
 If I’d prioritized him, my coping tools and recovery could have so easily dissipated.
 The next thing you know, I would have been focused on him and not on trying to better myself.
 It’s dangerous.
-That’s probably why people suggest that anyone in their first year of sobriety get into a serious relationship.
+That’s probably why people recommend against getting into a serious relationship in the first year of sobriety.

 Coming into this relationship, I had to remember that my recovery was #1.
 I had to commit to myself that if my partner were to relapse, I would have to protect my own sobriety and leave him until he figured himself out.
 Now, this is obviously much easier said than done.
 Luckily, I didn’t have to worry too much about his sobriety as he had more “sober time” than I did, but it was always at the back of our minds.
 Here are some lessons I learned from finding love and navigating recovery at the same time: